randallagordon/spacebrew-midi/README.md

 The CLI utility is a quick and easy way to connect MIDI devices to the public Spacebrew admin interface.

+WARNING: Simultaneous connections of the same type (input or output) segfaults on some platforms.
+Looking into the root cause...

 ```sh
 $ npm i -g spacebrew-midi
 $ spacebrew-midi